biojava/biojava.github.io/wiki/BioJava:CookBook:AAPROP:xmlfiles.md

 2) AminoAcidComposition - This file should define all the elements and isotopes that are contained for each Amino Acid.

-### Descriptions
+### Required Attributes in XML files

--   Required Attributes in AminoAcidComposition XML file
+-   AminoAcidComposition
-    -   In the AminoAcidComposition XML file, the "symbol" attribute is a critical attribute.
-It should be a single character and its case do not matter but it should not be repeated.
+    -   "symbol" - Single character and case-insensitive but must not be repeated.
-    -   The "name" attribute in the AminoAcidComposition XML file is another important attribute.
-The spelling of the "name" is case-sensitive and user need to ensure that it is define in the ElementMass XML file.
+    -   "name" - Case-sensitive and must be defined in the ElementMass XML file.
-    -   The "count" attribute must be greater than 0.
+    -   "count" - Must be greater than 0.

 <!-- -->

--   Required Attributes in ElementMass XML file
+-   ElementMass

 ### Standard